EngAvr/Ithkuil/README.md

-# Ithkuil_Logogram_ASCii
-Logogram ASCii writing system for Ithkuil
+# Ithkuil Logogram ASCii writing system development

+This project is about to take over the world (soon).
+Check the Images, LOL.